jujuck/Fullstack_Login_and_Back_Office/README.md

 };
 export default ExportContextUser;
 ```
+    - Add this line of exeption on your eslint rules "react/jsx-no-constructed-context-values": "off", and the new alias "@context": "./src/context"
     - Add the `ExportContextUser` globaly on your app, just below the *<BrowserRouter>*
     - Import the **context** on your *login.jsx* and consume the `handleuser(data)` function to memorize it.
 Then `navigate()`.